-Cluster Export Services (CES) is used to provide SMB, NFS, or Object access to data in the IBM Spectrum Scale file system.
+Cluster Export Services (CES) is used in order to provide SMB, NFS, or Object access to data in the IBM Spectrum Scale file system.

-For environments with high-performance requirements, separate CES nodes are necessary.
-In these environments, it is suggested that a CES node run no other workload other than the export services.
-For more information about the memory and CPU requirements for CES nodes, see IBM Spectrum Scale FAQ.
+For environments with high performance requirements, separate CES nodes are required.
+In these environments, it is recommended that a CES node run no other workload other than the export services.
+For details of the memory and CPU requirements for CES nodes, see the IBM Spectrum Scale FAQ.

-Finally, the network that is used for accessing the nodes through CES protocols must run on a different physical adapter and network than the network used for IBM Spectrum Scale Erasure Code Edition traffic.
-Typically, this means that a CES node has at least two adapters, one for node-to-node access for IBM Spectrum Scale, and one for CES protocol access.
-This recommendation helps ensure that CES protocol traffic does not interfere with the IBM Spectrum Scale traffic, which results in better overall performance and improved cluster stability.
+Finally, the network used for accessing the nodes via CES protocols should run on a different physical adapter and network than the network used for IBM Spectrum Scale Erasure Code Edition traffic.
+Typically, this means that a CES node have at least 2 adapters, one for node-to-node access for IBM Spectrum Scale, and one for CES protocol access.
+This recommendation helps ensure that CES protocol traffic does not interfere with the IBM Spectrum Scale traffic, which results in better overall performance as well as improved cluster stability.